warriorWorld/About-me/README.md

 This is a puzzle game, I developed this while I was learning Unity.
 You can take a photo, and then my puzzle game can turn it into a puzzle.

 ### 7, [Parrot](https://github.com/warriorWorld/Parrot)
+The Parrot is a parrot, it can repeat what you said, actually, it can detect your voice and then record it, and play it, that is all.
+I use this to improve my English speaking, you know, I can hear what I said and then I can correct myself.

 ### 8, [Word Cards](https://github.com/warriorWorld/MyWord)